 Field Study is defined as any independent academic/professional experience or academic research trip that is an ungraded and non-credit bearing element of a course or Department initiative for current students or alumni.
 The Field Study is linked to student projects or student coursework initiated or recommended by instructors, Directors, or Chairs.
 Field Study also includes Otis College related collaborations with outside institutions that are ungraded and non-credit bearing and that involve domestic or international travel beyond the conditions of local and regional field trip policy.
-Contact Matthew Penkala at <a href="majorated-majorated-normalized-majorated-normalized-
+Contact Matthew Penkala at mpenkala@otis.edu to discuss field study at least a month before it takes place.